docker/cli/docs/reference/commandline/ps.md

 ##### since

-The `since` filter shows only containers created since the container with given id or name.
+The `since` filter shows only containers created since the container with a given ID or name.
 For example, with the same containers as in `before` filter:

 ```console
 $ docker ps -f since=6e63f6ff38b0